Find Trade Colleges

 Top 10 Best Allied Health Professions Basic Certificate Schools

-Our 2023 rankings named Red Rocks Community College the best value school in Colorado for allied health professions students working on their basic certificate.
-Red Rocks Community College is a medium-sized public school located in the medium-sized city of Lakewood.
+Our analysis found Red Rocks Community College to be the best value school for allied health professions students who want to pursue a basic certificate in Colorado.
+Red Rocks Community College is a moderately-sized public school located in the midsize city of Lakewood.

-In-state tuition fees for undergraduate students at Red Rocks Community College are $4,471 per year.
+The average tuition and fees for an in-state undergraduate at Red Rocks Community College are $4,471 a year.

-Red Rocks Community College also took the #1 spot in our Best Allied Health Professions Basic Certificate Trade Schools in Colorado rankings.
+Red Rocks Community College did well in our overall quality rankings, too.
+It placed #1 on our Best Allied Health Professions Basic Certificate Trade Schools in Colorado list.

 Read full report on Allied Health Professions at Red Rocks Community College